+Figure §§: Ensemble mean of the changes in groundwater recharge under different scenario conditions and for two future periods (2031-2060 and 2071-2100) with the period 1971-2000 as reference (ensemble mean).

+As a result of the regional changes in precipitation and evapotranspiration, groundwater recharge is increasing in parts of the northern upstream catchments of the Juba.
+In most other downstream areas, groundwater recharge is decreasing, because the increase in evapotranspiration is larger than the increase in annual precipitation (see Figure §§).
+The stronger the global and regional increase in temperature, the stronger is in general also the increase in precipitation and evapotranspiration in the basin, and consequently, also the increase in groundwater recharge in the upstream and decrease in the downstream parts of the entire basin.
+A general decrease in groundwater recharge is also visible in riparian zones and wetlands, where, because of the lateral inflow of water, vegetation has access to additional water so that in these areas’ evapotranspiration increases and they act as a sink.

-Juba catchment
+Discharge in Juba catchment

 The relative change in mean annual flow in the Juba River at gauge Luuq is shown in Figure §§ and for the three SSPs with SSP1-2.6 being the one with low temperature increase, SSP3-7.0 one with medium increase and SSP5-8-5 being the one with the highest temperature increase.
 Each of the scenarios consists of an ensemble of 10 hydrological model runs fed by 10 downscaled and bias-adjusted GCM model outputs (see Table §§).